How to find RAM speed, size and type

 - the frequency of the memory (in other words, how fast it is)

-Armed with all that information, you can start searching for RAM.
-We’d always recommend getting it new, unless it has a cast-iron guarantee, as RAM chips are pretty fragile – simply touching them at the wrong moment can fry them, and their golden connector pins can be easily damaged with repeated installs.
+Now you have all of this information, you can start searching for RAM.
+We’d always recommend getting it new, unless it has a cast-iron guarantee, as RAM chips are pretty fragile.
+Simply touching them at the wrong moment can fry them, and their golden connector pins can be easily damaged with repeated installs.

 Although it’s advisable (especially for inexperienced buyers), you don’t necessarily need to stick to the specifications of the RAM already installed on the system.
 It’s worth taking a look at any documentation you have to support your motherboard, as it’s often the case that the motherboard can support a variety of RAM frequencies and you may find what’s installed is the lowest end of this range.